 Pets are also welcome on board DAL vehicles, but must be carried in a proper and approved animal travel carrier.

 1. I called Access first, but they directed me to Long Beach Transit Dial-A-Lift once I shared where I live.

-Answer: Individuals interested in applying for Dial-A-Lift services must first qualify for Access first.
-Kindly share with the Access representative that an application must be submitted through Access first before you can begin the application with LBT.
+Answer: Individuals interested in applying for Dial-A-Lift services must first qualify for Access.
+Kindly share with the Access representative that an application must be submitted through Access before you can begin the application with LBT.

 2. Where can I find more information about Dial-A-Life or Access?